ABOUT HAMDAN STREET

 In terms of medical amenities, residents of Hamdan Street can rely on several hospitals and clinics located around the area.
 Ahalia Hospital and Mediclinic are some of the larger hospitals nearby, whereas the Aster Clinic on the street is available for any immediate emergencies.

 The apartments in Hamdan Street are definitely popular for rentals in Abu Dhabi.
-For those looking at moving to Hamdan Street the most popular towers appears to be the Hamdan Tower.
-With a mix of 1,2,3-bedroom apartments and even 4-bedroom penthouses, this tower is a hit with families of all sizes in the capital.
+For those looking at moving to Hamdan Street the most popular tower appears to be the Hamdan Tower.
+With a mix of 1, 2, 3-bedroom apartments and even 4-bedroom penthouses, this tower is a hit with families of all sizes in the capital.

-The next most popular apartments in Hamdan street are in Liwa Centre, featuring a similar mix of properties.
-Coming in third is the City Centre Building, followed by Golden Falcon Towers and Vision Towers Downtown.
+The next most popular apartments in Hamdan Street are in Liwa Centre, featuring a similar mix of properties.
+Liwa Centre is located next to Hamdan Centre.
+Coming in third is the City Centre Building, followed by East Cornich Road and Dalma Residence.

 There are also a number of offices and commercial buildings on Hamdan Street beside residential apartments.